starling021/ehtools/README.md

 > # epasswd | <img src="https://img.shields.io/badge/utility-epasswd-green.svg">

-Utility: epasswd (ehtools password changer) is an utility that allows you to change your ehtools login and password or ehtools root password!
+epasswd (ehtools password changer) is an utility that allows you to change your ehtools login and password or ehtools root password!

 > epasswd